kaylah/brady/content/quick-check/information/index.md

 +++

 Quick Check is the most powerful, cost effective and easy-to-use hospital decision support benchmarking tool available from any source.
-It provides instant world-class real world staffing standards information when there isn’t time to engage in a large scale time-consuming “project.” <a href="http://www.profileaccess.com/HRC/ReportView.jsp?Request=727463" target="_blank">See an example report here</a>.
+It provides instant world-class real world staffing standards information when there isn’t time to engage in a large scale time-consuming "project." <a href="http://www.profileaccess.com/HRC/ReportView.jsp?Request=727463" target="_blank">See an example report here</a>.

 Productivity management matters.
 Just a five percent improvement in productivity can produce annualized cost savings of better than one million dollars in a small critical access hospital and five million dollars or more in a typical mid-size urban community hospital.